thaimtl/thaimtl/README.md

 ## 🔭 Current Projects (In-Process)
 - Stock trading bot for an upcoming competition at Montreal Stock Exchange
-- An application that uses a phone camera to guide users on the best angle and lighting conditions for capturing optimal photos.
+- An application that uses a phone camera to guide users on the best angle and lighting conditions for capturing optimal photos

 ## 🌱 On the side, I'm currently learning
 - AWS CodePipeline, CodeDeploy, CloudFormation, and Terraform for CI/CD and infrastructure as code (IaC)